salesforce/apollo/README.md

 The Java Maven CI is now integrated, and given how weak these CI daemons are, this should guarantee reproducible clean builds from the command line maven.

 ## Not A Coin Platform™
 Apollo isn't designed for coins, rather as essentially a distributed multitenant database.
 Of course, while the systems and mechanisms of Apollo can be used for such, the design goals are much different.
 Thus, no coins for you.
-No *Web3* as well.

 ## Some Features
 * Multitenant isolation enclaves using GraalVM Isolates